 It’s only natural to be wary of the rules.
 After all, they are the boundary of limitation that determines the outcome…

 However, in tennis, this becomes tricky.
-This is because there are multiple tennis rules for betting based upon different in-game variables.
+This is because there are multiple tennis rules for betting based on different in-game variables.
 Things can get complicated quickly, especially when you consider different bookmakers and exchanges use different rules.
 That’s right, Betfair tennis betting rules may differ between the sportsbook and exchange – watch out for that.

 Worse still, I’m yet to see a clear and concise step-by-step guide on how the rules of tennis betting work (hence this post).
 So, let’s ace it for readers!